carlo-monti/Sx4/docs/improve.md

 ## To do
+* Move the osc parsing inside the main connection object (?)
 * Fix dry wet flanger
 * Fix flanger click (substitute guts with mine)
 * Fix phases in square wave on LFO (there isn't any phase!)